ArduPilot/ardupilot_wiki/common/source/docs/common-benewake-tf02-lidar.rst

 .. note:: TF-03 TX/RX UART wires are different color since it also has a CAN interface option.
 Consult manufacturer's data sheet.

-If the SERIAL4/5 port on a Pixhawk is being used then the following parameters should be set for the first rangefinder:
+If the SERIAL4 is being used then the following parameters should be set for the first rangefinder:

 -  :ref:`SERIAL4_PROTOCOL <SERIAL4_PROTOCOL>` = 9 (Lidar)
 -  :ref:`SERIAL4_BAUD <SERIAL4_BAUD>` = 115 (115200 baud)